Jim Threapleton

-James Edward Threapleton (born 8 November 1973) is an English painter and film director.
+James Edward Threapleton (born 8 November 1973) is an English painter and former assistant director and film director.
 He worked as a third assistant director in films such as Hideous Kinky (1998), Don't Go Breaking My Heart (1999) and The Mummy (1999).
-He also wrote and directed the film Extraordinary Rendition (2007).
+He made his directorial and screenwriting debut with the film Extraordinary Rendition (2007).
 Since the 2010s, Threapleton has worked as a painter.

 From 1998 to 2001, Threapleton was married to actress Kate Winslet, with whom he has a daughter, actress Mia Threapleton.
 Since 2008, he has been married to Julie Vuorinen, with whom he has two children.

 Early life

 He is the son of RAF Officer Edward ‘Ted’ Threapleton and Louise Threapleton.
+From May 1998, his father was station commander of RAF Cranwell.
+His father was a Squadron Leader, formerly a Tornado navigator with 5 Squadron.
 The older of two boys, he has a younger brother, Robin.

+When his father was at RAF Coningsby, he attended the private Clinton Park School, in East Lindsey until 1985, followed by Bedford Modern School.

 He studied History of Art at the University of Manchester.
 He completed his Fine Art MA in 2010, earned a PhD in painting at Camberwell College of Arts, and earned his doctorate from the Chelsea College of Art in 2016.